rayers1998/Rocket_Elevators_Express/codeboxx/Module_4/Rocket_Elevators_Express/READ.md

 ### Why use Express?
 -- Express:
     - is easy for people to read and write.
     - is easy for computers to parse (analyze and breakdown structured data, like text or code, into individual components to understand or process it) and generate.
     - requires only Javascript, a widely used language, and is supported everywhere.
     - helps build different applications and API’s in a short period of time.
     - provides simple routing for requests made by the clients.
     - provides middleware that’s responsible for making decisions to give the correct responses to the requests made by the client.

-#### What is middleware?
+#### What is Middleware?
 -- Middleware is like a series of helpers that process requests as they come into a web server.
 -- Each step (middleware function) can pass the request to the next step, modify it, or end the process by sending a response back to the customer.
 -- This organized way of handling requests makes the server efficient and flexible.

+#### What are Endpoints?
+-- Endpoints are specific URLs in an API where requests are sent to access or modify data on a server.
+-- Each endpoint is associated with an HTTP method (like GET, POST, PUT, DELETE) that defines the action to be performed.
+    -4443wEERFor example, http://example.com/api/users might be used to manage user data.

 #### Wat is a ROUTE?